SEASIDE HEIGHTS, N.J. (AP) -- The utterly mundane task of bringing a garbage can back from the curb put a broad grin on Guy Mazzanti's face Monday.

 "The feeling of being back home, in our own town, that's a feeling we all missed," Vaz said.
 "You can't imagine how good it feels."

 Wearing a fleece New York Jets top, Vaz joked about having withstood two disasters last fall: the storm and the beleaguered football team's season.
-He is looking forward to normalcy in a neighborhood where there still are few people.
+He's looking forward to normalcy in a neighborhood where there are still very few people.

 "I'm looking forward to the 7-Eleven reopening, so when you need cigarettes or a cup of coffee, you can just walk around the corner and get it," he said.
 "Little things like that are part of everyday life in a town."